Create pop-ups that perform in ArcGIS Online

 Dynamic text and colour changes configured in an ArcGIS Online pop-up

-Or, for something more colorful, this:
+Or, for something more colourful, this:

 blue background pop-up custom configuration ArcGIS Online Map Viewer pop up